 - · In Tracks view:

 - Drag a blue region from an Audio Recorder or Amp track to the Sampler track.

 - Drag an Apple Loop or audio file from the Loop Browser to the Sampler track.

 - In the Sampler:

-- Tap the name of the current sample above the waveform display, tap Import, then locate the audio file you want to import.
+- Tap the Navigation button in the control bar, tap Sample Library, tap Import, then locate the audio file you want to import.

-- Tap the Import button .

-The file is added to the Sampler.
+- - The file is added to the Sampler.

-- When you finish, tap Done.
+- · When you finish, tap Done.